The correct response should be "We love French dishes." No argument here.

 why did they use encantan when aman or quieren would have worked better?

 Because they would definitely not work better.
 Amar and querer aren't used to express fondness for things.
-For that you use encantar which is basically a stronger version of gustar.
+For that you would typically use gustar or encantar which is a stronger form of gustar.

 Amar and querer aren't used to express fondness for things.